 Every sales leader is on a mission to hit or exceed their goals.
 So, why do so many fail?
-They’re missing crucial steps that will help them succeed.
+They’re missing a proven process they can deploy themselves but more importantly teach their teams to deploy.

 How to Hit Your Sales Goals

 What makes you want to hit your goals?
 Is it a new car?
 Your family?
 The money?
 The pride?
-The boasting factor?
+Bragging rights?
 Understanding YOUR motivation keeps you on track.
 Imagine how it feels to settle into your new car, close the door and hear the satisfying click of the locks, the soft purr of the engine, the satisfaction of passing others on the freeway.
 Now that’s the image you want to resurrect before every sales call.
 Use that motivation to act and get the results you need.
+Many people use vision boards to help them visualize these things.
+A recent article in Inc. says 1 in 5 successful entrepreneurs use vision boards and it is backed by neuroscience.

 According to the Huffington Post, people who write their goals down on a regular basis achieved those goals at a significantly higher level than those who do not.
 Post these goals on your laptop, refrigerator, or any place where you will see them constantly.

 You must prioritize your goals.
 You will have more than one goal.
 You might even have five or six goals but, you can’t complete those all at once.
 So, you need to prioritize.
 Prioritizing is just as critical as writing them down.
-Choose the ones you will work on first.
+Choose the ones you will work on first and then schedule the time to work on them.

 You’ve prioritized your goals and now it’s time to make a plan for each of those goals.
 The plan is the key.
 Develop a plan that outlines each step to reach your goal and the date by which you will take that step.
-It makes it easy to execute your goals when you have a clear plan.
+It makes it easy to execute your goals when you have a clear plan and directs your activity for the time you have scheduled to work on that goal.

 When you’re working toward achieving your goals, it’s important to remember you are surrounded by people who want to help you succeed.
 Don’t forget to ask for help when you need it.
+Don’t think you have to go it alone or that no one else cares.
 Many think asking for help is a sign of weakness, it’s the opposite.
 Asking for help shows your strength.

 Once you have executed your plan, go back and review it.
 Where are you now?
 Are you moving at the pace you expected?
 Are things going as planned?
 What’s working?
 Determine if you need to make adjustments.
 Setting goals and making a plan is not enough.
 You have to review your progress and make changes.

-When you hit your goal, celebrate!
+When you hit your goal, CELEBRATE!
 Don’t minimize your success.
 We tend to complete something and blow right by it.
+Finished that, on to the next.
 STOP!
 You worked hard to achieve your goals, celebrate.
 Not only is it fun, but it also trains your brain to appreciate success and makes it easier to achieve your next goal.

 Do you have a process to achieve your goals?
 I’d love to hear about it!
 Leave a comment below.